- Making sure you can afford to repay a mortgage

 When to do it: usually after you’ve got a DIP.

-Find a conveyancer (also known as a solicitor or licensed conveyancer): a conveyancer is a property lawyer who will take care of all the legal aspects of buying your house.
+Find a conveyancer (also known as a solicitor or licensed conveyancer): is a property lawyer who will take care of all the legal aspects of buying your house.
 The process starts when your offer on a house has been accepted and usually takes several weeks.
-But it can depend on your own individual transaction and if there is a chain of sellers and buyers.
+How long it takes will depend on your own individual transaction and if there is a chain of sellers and buyers.
 If you don’t know a conveyancer, ask people you know for recommendations or search online.
-We’ll need the conveyancer’s details to progress your mortgage application, and you’ll need to check they are on our panel of conveyancers to deal with the mortgage for us as well as your purchase.
+You will need to provide us with the conveyancer's details in order to progress your mortgage application.
+You'll need to check whether they are on our panel of conveyancers and are able to deal with the mortgage for us, as well as your purchase.
 If you are unsure please ask your mortgage adviser who can check this for you.

 - Completing a mortgage application